craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Save the file and close Notepad.

-1. In PowerShell ISE create a new script.

 1. Load the file and use it to create users.
 Note that you might run out of licenses.
 If so, make a note of which users were not created.

 ```PowerShell